-The Down East Partnership for Children is now recruiting applicants for the following positions:
+The Down East Partnership for Children is currently hiring for the following position:

 POSITION: Regional Behavior Specialist